Chairman’s Corporate Governance Statement

 The Board believes that the Annual Report and Accounts, and the Interim Report published at the half-year, play an important part in presenting all shareholders with an assessment of the Group’s position and prospects.

-The AGM is the principal opportunity for shareholders to meet and discuss the Group’s business with the Directors.
+The Annual General Meeting is the principal opportunity for shareholders to meet and discuss the Group’s business with the Directors.
 There is an open question and answer session during which shareholders may ask questions both about the resolutions being proposed and the business in general.
 The Directors are also available after the meeting for an informal discussion with shareholders.

 Historical Annual Reports and AGM notices are published on the Group’s website here.